partner

-Changing lanes is an action that must be taken with due caution, care and respect for Colorado’s related traffic laws.
+Changing lanes is an action that must be taken with due caution, care, and respect for Colorado’s related traffic laws.
 If a driver carelessly switches lanes on a highway in Colorado, it could result in a disastrous car accident.
 This type of accident can typically be avoided and may give a victim the right to file a claim against an at-fault driver.
+If you need legal assistance, a Fort Collins Car Accident Lawyer can help protect your rights and pursue fair compensation.

 All drivers in Colorado have a responsibility to reasonably prevent automobile accidents.
 This legal obligation, known as a duty of care, requires drivers to pay attention to the road, obey all traffic signs and signals, and follow roadway rules when changing lanes.
 The main state law to help prevent lane-change, merge and sideswipe accidents is Colorado Revised Statutes 42-4-1007.